Bylaws of the Association

 Article II — Mission

-The Rhode Island Library Association is a professional organization that serves its members through career development, education, advocacy, networking partnerships and legislative action.
+The Rhode Island Library Association is a professional organization whose purpose is to promote libraries and librarianship and serve its members through career development, education, advocacy, networking partnerships and legislative action.

 Article III — Members